petclinix/petclinix.github.io/index.md

 ---

 ## 🌐 Get Started
 Ready to showcase your paradigm?
-Here's how to join the Petclinix movement:
+Here's how to join the **PetcliniX** movement:

-1. Fork or create your own repository based on existing Petclinix GitHub Repositories or start from scratch with Petclinix GitHub template.
+1. Fork or create your own repository based on existing **PetcliniX** GitHub Repositories or start from scratch with **PetcliniX** GitHub template.
 2. Name your repo to reflect the main framework or programming language you're using—plus any extra context you'd like to share.
 3. Include a clear and concise README that: